rancher/docs/content/rancher/v2.x/en/_index.md

 ctaBanner: 0
 ---

 > We are transitioning to versioned documentation.
 The Rancher v2.5 docs are [here.]({{<baseurl>}}/rancher/v2.5/en/) The Rancher v2.0-v2.4 docs are [here.]({{<baseurl>}}/rancher/v2.0-v2.4/en/) The 2.x section contains information for versions v2.0-2.5.
-The v2.x section is still on the Rancher website so that search results won't return 404 errors, but this will only be needed temporarily and it will eventually be removed.
+The v2.x section is still on the Rancher website so that search results won't return 404 errors, but  it will no longer be maintained.

 Rancher was originally built to work with multiple orchestrators, and it included its own orchestrator called Cattle.
 With the rise of Kubernetes in the marketplace, Rancher 2.x exclusively deploys and manages Kubernetes clusters running anywhere, on any provider.